Introduction / History

 What are Their Needs?

-The Zaramo follow superstition as well as the Islamic religion.
+The Zaramo follow folk beliefs as well as the Islamic religion.
 The New Testament is available in their language.
 Prayer and intercession are needed to break the strongholds that are keeping them bound.
 The Zaramo need laborers who are willing to go and work among them.

 * Ask the Lord of the harvest to send forth laborers into Tanzania to share Christ with the Zaramo.